-During routine operations, the tritium inventory typically varies between 3,000 and 6,000 TBq at any given time; for example, during the period between 2014-2018, an average monthly inventory of 3,983 TBq has been maintained.
+During routine operations, the tritium inventory typically varies between 3,000 and 5,000 TBq at any given time, depending on production demands.
 This quantity of tritium generally represents the typical amount on site at any one time; however, it may fluctuate within the bounds of the limit.

-The tritium in the facility is generally contained in GTLS, in tritium traps, and in Type 'B' shipping containers (routinely GE Healthcare 3605D)
+The tritium in the facility is generally contained in GTLS, in tritium traps, and in Type 'B' shipping containers (routinely, Croft Associates Model 3605D, certificate CDN/E204/ (Rev. 8)).

-• Depleted Uranium
+Depleted Uranium